Mogam Muppadhu Varusham: Production

 Mogam Muppadhu Varusham is based on the novel of the same name, written by Maniyan and serialised in the magazine Ananda Vikatan.
-This film was produced under production banner Swarnambika Productions and shot in black-and-white.
+The screenplay for the film adaptation was written by Mahendran.
+The film was produced under the production banner Swarnambika Productions and shot in black-and-white.
 It was given an "A" (adults only) certificate by the Central Board of Film Certification with no cuts.
 The final length of the film was 3975.20 metres.

 Soundtrack

 The music was composed by Vijaya Bhaskar.

 Release and reception

 Mogam Muppadhu Varusham was released on 27 November 1976, and became a commercial success.
 Kanthan of Kalki appreciated the director for properly adapting the source material to the screen, and the dialogues.